c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 The asynchronous messaging channel is a service provided by yet another of Smuggler's components: *messaging*.
-This channel abstraction is loosely (very loosely!) based on Communicating Sequential Processes and is implemented using message queues, courtesy of [HornetQ][hornetq] and its neat Core API.
+This channel abstraction is loosely (very loosely!) based on Communicating Sequential Processes and is implemented using message queues, courtesy of [Artemis][artemis] and its neat Core API.
 Though the implementation is transparent to the *services* component, using message-oriented middleware brings a lot of added value into Smuggler as a whole.
 For starters, queues are persistent and so, after a crash, Smuggler